 - Line and grease a 20cm square tin or 22cm round tin.

 - Pre-heat your oven to 140 degrees centigrade or Gas mark 1.

 - Over a low heat and in a large sauce pan melt together the butter, brown sugar and black treacle until the sugar has dissolved and the butter has melted.
 Stir to combine.

-- Sift the flour with the ginger and cinnamon over the mixture.
+- Sift the flour with the ginger and cinnamon over the mixture and whisk in really well.
 It is important to use a sieve for the flour to reduce the risk of the flour forming lumps in the cake.

 - Pour in the milk with the dissolved bicarbonate of soda and mix thoroughly.